ics-iot-bootcamp/cerberus_research/Hercules/README.md

 >  *DEXDecrypt* in the hercules library also able to automatically
 >                             decrypt DEX files of similar malware (like Anubis, ginp) packed
->                             like same method.
+>                             with same method.
 For usage please refer to code comments on
 >                             get_ioc.py .

 *It requires **Androguard 3.5.0**.
 If you are getting an error like below, please upgrade;*